rose-tool/roset/README.md

 2. That the networks in the IRR Entry are announced to transits.

 ### Step 2: Parse the Configuration
-In this step, ROSE-T:
+In this step, ROSE-T parses the required information from the vendor configuration (using a custom parser).
-1. Exploits Batfish to parse the vendor configurations.
-2. Enriches the information from Batfish with missing information (e.g., IPv6).
+Mainly, it extracts interfaces' information (names and IP addresses) and BGP sessions.

 ### Step 3: Analyze the Configuration
 In this step ROSE-T analyzes the parsed configuration to reconstruct the neighbours relationships.